varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 syntax: malloc[,size]

-Malloc is a memory based backend.
-Each object will be allocated from memory.
-If your system runs low on memory swap will be used.
+Malloc is a virtual memory based storage backend.
+Each object will be allocated using whatever ``malloc()`` implementation is in effect.
+If configured, virtual memory might get paged in and out to swap space by the operating system.

-Be aware that the size limitation only limits the actual storage and that the approximately 1k of memory per object, used for various internal structures, is included in the actual storage as well.

-..
-XXX:This seems to contradict the last paragraph in "sizing-your-cache". benc

-The size parameter specifies the maximum amount of memory `varnishd` will allocate.
+The size parameter specifies the maximum *net* amount of memory `varnishd` will allocate.
 The size is assumed to be in bytes, unless followed by one of the following suffixes:

       K, k    The size is expressed in kibibytes.